jleighton/jamesleighton.github.io/_posts/2021-01-01-twentytwenty-wrap-up.md

 # Games

 I played 66 games for longer than half an hour in 2020 and played at least a few seconds of 109 games in total.
-Out of my top 9 games, only 1 was released in 2020.
+Out of my top 9 games, only 2 were released in 2020.

 Of my top 66 games, I played each for an average of 6h12m (drastically dragged higher by animal crossing)